d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: Introduction

-We have implemented an SMT-level \dDNNF{} compilation and querying tool on top of state-of-the-art d-DNNF packages and of our novel theory-agnostic lemma enumerator described in~ \cite{civiniEagerEncodingsTheoryAgnostic2026}.
-Some preliminary empirical evaluation supports the feasibility and effectiveness of the approach.
+We have implemented an SMT-level \dDNNF{} compilation and querying tool on top of state-of-the-art d-DNNF packages and of our novel theory-agnostic lemma enumerator~ \cite{civiniEagerEncodingsTheoryAgnostic2026}.
+A preliminary empirical evaluation supports the feasibility and effectiveness of the approach.